 The Indiana State Food law requires that all food establishments be registered through the state or the county health department.
 The county health departments have jurisdiction over a retail food establishment NOT on state property.
-A listing of county health departments may be found at http://www.in.gov/isdh/23926.htm.
 A majority of counties require a permit and a fee to operate in their county.
 Please contact your local health department for more information.

-Indiana State Food Law (Indiana Code (IC) 16-42-5-4) excludes organizations that are tax exempt under IC 6-2.1-3.20 through IC 6-2.1-3-22.
-Indiana food law allows you to sell food to the final consumer at an event for not more than 30 days in a calendar year without registering with the state or county health department, provided the food is made and labeled by the organizations members.
-Please review IC 16-42-5-4 to ensure that the organization meets the requirements specified in the law.
-Organizations are not exempt from other applicable laws.
-If you have any questions please call the department at (317) 233-7630.
+Indiana State Food Law (Indiana Code (IC) 16-18-2-137 exempts organizations that are tax exempt under IC 6-2.5-5-21(b)(1)(B),(C), and (D) from the definition of a "food establishment".
+Indiana food law allows you to sell food to the final consumer at an event for not more than 15 days in a calendar year without registering with the state or county health department, provided the food is made and labeled by the organizations members and is not an "extensive menu".
+Please review Non-Profit Exemption-Understanding Senate Enrolled Act (SEA) 190 Guidance to ensure that the organization meets the requirements specified in the law.
+Organizations are also exempt from the Food Handler Certification rule 410 IAC 7-22.
+If you have any questions please call the department at (317) 234-8569.

 IAC 410-7-24, Section 110, requires that plans be submitted to the regulatory authority.
 The regulatory authority is either the county health department or the Indiana State Department of Health.
 The submission of plans are also required by other state entities, such as Fire and Building Services; your architect or engineer should have that information.